-It’s the kind of best place I get a ton of questions and letters about and frankly its MY best place to live.
+It’s the kind of North Carolina best places to live I get a ton of questions and letters about and frankly its MY personal best place to live.

 Where is this magical place?

-Of course I’m referring to Asheville North Carolina, one of my favorite best places to retire and relocate in North Carolina.
+Of course I’m referring to Asheville North Carolina, one of my favorite North Carolina Best Places To Live in the Mountains.

 And believe me; I’m not alone in coming to this conclusion.

-Do a quick Google search and I guarantee you’ll find hundreds of articles declaring Asheville North Carolina one of the number one places to live, work, play, raise a family, retire, and so forth.
+Do a quick Google search and I guarantee you’ll find hundreds of articles declaring Asheville North Carolina one of the number one North Carolina Best Places To Live, work, play, raise a family, retire, and so forth.

 And that’s not just for North Carolina or the southeastern United States, but the entire country.

-Some of you noticed a couple months back that we forgot to mention Asheville when we were doing our best places with populations between 30,000 and 50,000 people to which I say “guilty as charged.”
+Some of you noticed a couple months back that we forgot to mention Asheville when we were doing our North Carolina Best Places To Live with populations between 30,000 and 50,000 people to which I say “guilty as charged.”

 I have no excuse other than a full writing schedule.
-Nevertheless, my latest emphasis on looking at some of the best small towns and cities near major metropolitan areas in North Carolina and South Carolina has given me a second chance to extol the virtues of Asheville NC.
+Nevertheless, my latest emphasis on looking at some of the best small towns and cities near major metropolitan areas in North Carolina and South Carolina has given me a second chance to extol the virtues of this North Carolina Best Places To Live in the Mountains.

 Asheville’s location near the Blue Ridge and Great Smoky Mountains gives you many advantages.